 If you don’t want to go through the hassle of a manual setup, you can automate the process by taking a free 15-day trial with us.

-Why is DMARC Needed in the Current Situation?
+Why is Setting up DMARC Needed in the Current Situation?

 The FBI’s Internet Crime Complaint Center of 2020 (FBI IC3 Report 2020) reported that 28,500 complaints were received in the US pertaining to email-based attacks.
 The FBI investigated e-mail scam attacks describing the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which strived to provide assistance to small businesses during the pandemic.
 These attacks specifically targeted unemployment insurance, Paycheck Protection Program (PPP) loans, and Small Business Economic Injury Disaster Loans.